Azure/azure-powershell/src/ResourceManager/PowerBI/Commands.PowerBI/help/Get-AzureRmPowerBIEmbeddedCapacity.md

 ```

 ## DESCRIPTION
-The Get-AzureRmPowerBIEmbeddedCapacity cmdlet gets the details of an PowerBI Embedded Capacity.
+The Get-AzureRmPowerBIEmbeddedCapacity cmdlet gets the details of a PowerBI Embedded Capacity.

 ## EXAMPLES